Phase separation for the 2D Cahn-Hilliard equation with a background shear flow: Introduction and Main Result

 When the CHE is used to model multiphase flow, it should be coupled to the Navier-Stokes equations, modeling viscous, incompressible flow.
 In a first approximation, the coupling with the fluid equations can be replaced by the action of a strong background flow, which adds a linear transport term to the CHE.
 We refer to this modified equation as the advective Cahn-Hilliard equation or ACHE.
 When the advecting flow is mixing, the combined effect of stirring and (hyper)diffusion leads to enhanced dissipation and phase separation is suppressed provided the stirring is sufficiently strong \cite{FFIT19,NT07,OT07,OT08}.
 In the case of a background shear flow, the effect of advection of phase separation has been extensively studied numerically, primarily through molecular dynamics simulations, but also asymptotically, and experimentally for binary alloys \cite{OSN15,LDEBH13,Shear1,Shear2,Shear3,Shear4,Shear5,Shear6,Shear7,Shear8,Shear9,Shear10,Shear11} and in multiphase fluid flows \cite{Berth01,Bra03,SC00,HMMO95}.
 Even though the transient behavior can be complex, at sufficiently large times and when the strength of the shear is strong enough, the isotropic patterns typical of the two-dimensional CHE are distorted into elongated patterns along the direction of the shear and ultimately banded patterns appear, with a cross-sectional structure that resembles that for the one-dimensional CHE.

 In this work, we study the long-time behavior of the ACHE under the action of an external steady shear flow, which for convenience is assumed to be a horizontal shear.
 That is, the corresponding velocity field $\bv$ takes the form $\bv(x_1,x_2)=(v(x_2),0)$.
-We refer to $v$ as the {\em shear profile}, which we assume to be sufficiently regular, i.e., $v\in C^2(\TT^2)$.
-With this choice, since the streamlines of the shear flow are horizontal lines, the $x_1$-direction is sometimes refereed to as the {\em streamwise} direction and the $x_2$-direction as the {\em spanwise} direction.
+We refer to $v$ as the {\em shear profile}, which we assume to be sufficiently regular.
+We discuss the regularity of the flow in more details later in the paper.
+With this choice, since the streamlines of the shear flow are horizontal lines, the $x_1$-direction is sometimes referred to as the {\em streamwise} direction and the $x_2$-direction as the {\em spanwise} direction.

 The ACHE is then given by the following equation: